-For instance, you could think of training a large ML model in seconds instead of hours, there are many interesting business use cases described in the:
+For instance, you could think of training a large ML model in seconds instead of hours.

 For the basic computations scenario the details of the resource usage are as follows:

 - For each of the providers whose resources a requestor wishes to utilize, (there is no set limit on the number) define the files containing the input data for the computations.

 For each of the docker containers created on the provider's hardware:

 transfer the input files to a volume available within the docker container.

 - execute the "run task" command (actual command string is defined in the requestor agent code)

 transfer the output files from the docker container's volume to the requestor.